Lake Michigan Triangle: Flight 2501

 Shortly afterwards, locals between Benton Harbor and South Haven reported hearing an aircraft flying low to the ground before witnessing a flash of light over the lake.
 Some witnesses reporting hearing an explosion, although it was hard to differentiate the sound from the thunder clouds.
 By midnight, radio operatives realized that the plane was missing.
 The next day, the Coast Guard discovered an oil slick and partial debris approximately 18 mi northwest of Benton Harbor.
 In the following days, the search resulted in the discovery of human remains such as ears, hands, and bones, a seat armrest, and pieces of upholstery.
 A pair of child's pants, later identified as those of 8-year-old passenger Chester Schaeffer, were also found.
 Officials needed to temporarily close certain beaches due to the amount of debris washing ashore.
 However, searchers have never been able to find any sizable amount of the plane or its engines.
 Most of the debris found was no larger than a person's hand.

-Authorities assume the aircraft crashed into lake Michigan.
+Authorities assume the aircraft crashed into Lake Michigan.
 Evidence recovered suggests that the plane likely hit the water in a forward, downward, to-the-left trajectory at a high velocity.
 What caused the plane to crash has never been determined.
 The most commonly accepted explanation is that it was the result of bad weather conditions and the pilots' lack of visual clarity.
 Another theory is that the plane was struck by lightning, causing it to explode.
 However, none of the debris recovered had burn marks.
-Conspiracy theorists have suggested that the plane was taken by a UFO, citing that two police officers in the area saw red lights hovering over lake for two hours after the plane disappeared.
+Conspiracy theorists have suggested that the plane was taken by a UFO, citing that two police officers in the area saw red lights hovering over the lake for two hours after the plane disappeared.